 Note to self: next time, I’m going to boil & cool a day before. #firsttimemomprobs

 I also wanted to document the tools we used today.

 It’s funny how some things, like these plastic & metal egg holders, are so much a part of our world when we are young.
 Years and years pass by that we don’t use them.
 It had to be 10-15 years since I had dyed Easter eggs.

 Yet, when I opened the egg coloring kits and pulled out the supplies, it took me back to my parent’s kitchen and doing this as a child with my little sister.

 Since I was busy photographing here (don’t worry, I did put my camera down too!), I documenting daddy’s helping hands, teaching, and showing our sweet girl what to do.
 Then, I shot her venturing out on her own, trying to dip the eggs herself, and settle into the independence that comes along with being a toddler.

 When the subject is busy with an activity, it’s a wonderful opportunity to step in and grab some facial details.
 They aren’t paying attention!
-Being a year later, I look at this photo and see her baby face.
+Being a year later as I write this, I see her baby face in this picture.
 Her face is longer and growing more into a child’s face rather than a toddler.

 Be published on Fearless and Framed® here: CONTRIBUTE